0xFl4q/1237FHJQSDF1234/README.md

 ### Important Notice: This tool is intended for educational purposes only.

-This software, referred to as skuld, is provided strictly for educational and research purposes.
+This software, referred to as Mint, is provided strictly for educational and research purposes.
 Under no circumstances should this tool be used for any malicious activities, including but not limited to unauthorized access, data theft, or any other harmful actions.

 ### Usage Responsibility:

 By accessing and using this tool, you acknowledge that you are solely responsible for your actions.
-Any misuse of this software is strictly prohibited, and the creator (hackirby) disclaims any responsibility for how this tool is utilized.
+Any misuse of this software is strictly prohibited, and the creator (Mint) disclaims any responsibility for how this tool is utilized.
 You are fully accountable for ensuring that your usage complies with all applicable laws and regulations in your jurisdiction.

 ### No Liability:

-The creator (hackirby) of this tool shall not be held responsible for any damages or legal consequences resulting from the use or misuse of this software.
+The creator (Mint) of this tool shall not be held responsible for any damages or legal consequences resulting from the use or misuse of this software.
 This includes, but is not limited to, direct, indirect, incidental, consequential, or punitive damages arising out of your access, use, or inability to use the tool.

 ### No Support:

-The creator (hackirby) will not provide any support, guidance, or assistance related to the misuse of this tool.
+The creator (Mint) will not provide any support, guidance, or assistance related to the misuse of this tool.
 Any inquiries regarding malicious activities will be ignored.

 ### Acceptance of Terms: